heineman/python-data-structures/README.md

 Each module presents fundamental data structures and provides code examples demonstrating their applciation and performance.
 All data types are provided with sample code and unit tests.

+All code examples assumes a standard installation of Python 3.
+Module 6, "Graph Representation", includes an example of a 3rd party library, pygraph, that you can install separately.